 Port Macquarie and its surrounding towns are home to many gorgeous beaches, about seventeen if locals are to be believed.
 The official count in town is about eight or so, but we recommend trying to find some of the secret beaches if locals share them.

-We have written in detail on our favourite Port Maquarie Beaches here but basically the main ones are
+We have written in detail on our favourite Port Macquarie Beaches here but basically, the main ones are

 - Town Beach – most accessible

 - Oxley Beach – good for a picnic

 - Rocky Beach – dog-friendly beach, not great for swimming